 The remainder of the paper is structured as follows.
-In Section~\ref{s:bg}, we discuss existing measurement methods including \ac{NTP}-based measurement method and \ac{ReT}-based measurement method~\cite{ReTMethod}.
-In Section~\ref{s:cp}, we describe the proposed method and its accuracy using \ac{MinRTT} of two \acp{TSC} on each computer.
-In Section~\ref{s:dg}, we discuss our maximum throughput measurement method that correctly evaluates the throughput performance of an \ac{SPE} using throughput-controlled emission loop and \ac{JOF}.
-In Section~\ref{s:val}, all of our proposed validations are explained including \ac{PinRTT} validation, \ac{ReT} validation, and \ac{TSC} validation.
-In Section~\ref{s:exp}, we describe our experimental setups, implementation details, conducting of two streaming benchmarks, and evaluate our results.
-In Section~\ref{s:rel}, we introduce prior works related to our inter-node measurement methodology and compare the contributions.
-We draw our conclusions in Section~\ref{sec:concl} and further introduce foreseeable extensions to \ac{CP}.
+In Section~\ref{s:bg}, we discuss existing measurement methods, including the \ac{NTP}-based measurement method and the \ac{ReT}-based measurement method~\cite{ReTMethod}.
+Section~\ref{s:cp}, describes the proposed method and its accuracy using the \ac{MinRTT} of two \acp{TSC} on each computer.
+In Section~\ref{s:dg}, we discuss our maximum throughput measurement method that correctly evaluates the throughput performance of an \ac{SPE} using throughput-controlled emission loops and the \acl{JOF}.
+In Section~\ref{s:val}, our proposed validations are explained, including \ac{ReT} validation and \ac{TSC} validation.
+Section~\ref{s:exp} describes our experimental setups, implementation details, and conducting details of the streaming benchmark.
+Then we evaluate the experimental results.
+Section~\ref{s:rel} introduces prior works that precede our inter-node measurement methodology and compares the contributions.
+We draw our conclusions in Section~\ref{sec:concl}.